 First, a refresher: What is an affiliate relationship?

 Affiliate marketing, at its core, is about partnerships.

-In essence, websites or influencers promoting the works, products or services of other and in return they get a commission for the value they drive for those merchants (typically sales or leads).
+Websites or influencers promoting the works, products or services of others and in return they get a commission for the value they drive for those merchants (typically sales or leads).